radekmorytko/cum-cloud/examples/carina/tomcat-cluster/README.md

 Directory contains configuration files that can be used to setup clustered application server environment.

 Tomcat is used as an example application container running on Ubuntu 12.04.
 Apache with installed mod\_jk is used as a load balancing mechanism.
+Finally, mysql is used as a database.

 Prerequisites
 =============